Mohak-Nagaraju/DriveNow-Car-Rental-Application/README.md

 *Finally, run 'npm start'!
 The website is at: http://localhost:3000

+Seeding data part has been done.
+Correct seed side file is in zipped code, due to issue with pull request ( were facing fast forwarding wrror) could not push the final seed ino gitHub

 # Each contribution

 We faced Git merge push/pull issues, due to which we had to create two branches ( like parul and parulNew , mohak and mohakNew, etc).
 Please consider thos ecommits as well